samkearney/esta-ngl/docs/tutorial/interface_hierarchy.rst

     {
       "type": "interface",
       "class": "com.acme.definitions.1/cell-group",
-      "id": "cell-group-1",
+      "alias": "cell-group-1",
       "children": [
         {
           "type": "interface",
           "class": "com.acme.definitions.1/cell",
-          "id": "4"
+          "alias": "4"
         },
         {
           "type": "interface",
           "class": "com.acme.definitions.1/cell",
-          "id": "1"
+          "alias": "1"
         },
         {
           "type": "interface",
           "class": "com.acme.definitions.1/cell",
-          "id": "3"
+          "alias": "3"
         },
         {
           "type": "interface",
           "class": "com.acme.definitions.1/cell",
-          "id": "2"
+          "alias": "2"
         },
       ]
     }

-Notice that the ID strings contain numbers that are out of order.
-In this example, the first interface that appears in the markup should always be considered the first cell, and implementations should not parse or attempt to assign meaning to the ID strings.
+Notice that the alias strings contain numbers that are out of order.
+In this example, the first interface that appears in the markup should always be considered the first cell, and implementations should not parse or attempt to assign meaning to the alias strings.